walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance showing the set Administrator password prompt.](images/Exercise1/customize-settings.png)

-4. At the 'Connect to AzureMigrateAppliance' prompt, set the appliance screen size using the slider, then select **Connect**.
+4. At the **Connect to AzureMigrateAppliance** prompt, set the appliance screen size using the slider, then select **Connect**.

 5. Log in with the Administrator password **demo!pass123** (the login screen may pick up your local keyboard mapping, use the 'eyeball' to check).

 6. **Wait.** After a minute or two, an Internet Explorer windows will open showing the Azure Migrate appliance configuration wizard.
-If the 'Set up Internet Explorer 11' prompt is shown, select **OK** to accept the recommended settings.
+If the **Set up Internet Explorer 11** prompt is shown, select **OK** to accept the recommended settings.
 If the Internet Explorer 'Content from the website listed below is being blocked...' prompt is shown, select **Close** and return to the Azure Migrate Appliance browser tab.

     ![Screenshot of the opening step of the Azure Migrate appliance configuration wizard.](images/Exercise1/appliance-config-1.png)